 In SPECIATE v5.2, a Representative Compounds field was introduced for all entries in the database (Pye et al., 2023).
-The primary purpose of a Representative Compound is to robustly identify each species, thus facilitating the prediction of physiochemical properties (e.g., molecular weight, vapor pressure, kOH rate coefficient, Henry’s Law constant; using OPERA, Mansouri et al., 2018) and allow for automated parsing of information necessary for mechanism mapping.
+The primary purpose of a Representative Compound is to robustly identify each species, thus facilitating the prediction of physiochemical properties (e.g., molecular weight, vapor pressure, kOH rate coefficient, Henry’s Law constant) using OPERA (Mansouri et al., 2018) and allow for automated parsing of information necessary for mechanism mapping.
 In most circumstances, the Representative Compound and SPECIES_NAME are equivalent.
 Other times, the SPECIES_NAME is non-specific, but does convey certain chemistry relevant details (e.g., “Isomers of octane” are assigned to “Octane”).
-Finally, some entries are broad and minimal, if any, information regarding the compound structure is available (e.g., “Aggregated VOCs” and “Aggregated exempt compounds”).
+Finally, some entries are broad and minimal information, if any, regarding the compound structure is available (e.g., “Aggregated VOCs” and “Aggregated exempt compounds”).
 In these circumstances, Decane is selected as the default Representative Compound, since C10 compounds are the approximate median entry in SPECIATE (both in terms of molecular weight and structure), unless other identifying information can be collected from the SPECIES_NAME (e.g., “Aggregated VOCs” were assigned to Decane, but “Aggregated exempt compounds” were assigned to Acetone since it is one of the most abundantly emitted exempt VOCs).

 The newly developed mechanism mapper(s) utilize the predicted physiochemical properties of each SPECIATE entry to make chemical mechanism specific assignments.
 These properties include the molecular weight, vapor pressure, kOH rate constant, and SMILES string of the Representative Compound.
 The molecular weight and vapor pressure are used to calculate the effective saturation concentration (C*).